Transfer from Housatonic to Other Colleges

 - You must plan to graduate from HCC

-- The semester before you graduate, you must complete and submit a GAP: Intent to Enroll Application, to UCONN.
+- The semester before you graduate, you must complete and submit a the Final GAP application: Intent to Enroll Application, to UCONN.
 You need to submit all UCONN’s admission and transfer requirements to UCONN’s Admission Office.

 - Demonstrate competence in written and oral communication